 Youth Programs are available for all ages.
 If you are an educator interested in bringing your group to Prescott Farm, see our Educator Resources page for more details.

-Available year round.
+Guided tours are available year round.
 For the best experience, we recommend weekdays, May to October.

 2009 West Main Road